 Coming from America

 ach year, for most of the past decade, about 20,000 U.S. citizens leave America to join their fellow former countrymen in Canada.
-Ultimately, the choice to leave the United States, or stay, rests with each American of legal age.
+Ultimately, the choice to leave the United States, or stay in America, rests with each American citizen of legal age.

 To paraphrase former President Ronald Reagan, do you think you will be better off four years from now?
 Will it be easier for you to go and buy things in the stores four years from now?
 Will there be more or less unemployment in the country four years from now?
 Will America be as respected throughout the world four years from now?

 Upper Canada Immigration Consultants is a registered, practicing Canadian immigration consulting practice.
-If you have crossed the border in your mind, and chosen to leave America, we may be able to assist you in getting to Canada.
+If you are a United States citizen, and have crossed the border in your mind, and chosen to leave America, we may be able to assist you in immigrating to Canada and getting your life re-started.

 - It isn’t fair to assert that moving to Canada and re-starting your life here is easy.
 It isn’t.
 The move is difficult, expensive and by definition, life-changing;